strategineer/personal-website/content/bin/rpg/glogm.md

 double damage or applies a -4 penalty to Save.
 If passed, the PC has a permanent -2 to Save against magic, but reduces all incoming magic damage by
 2. They also gain an Interesting Scar (known as a curse-mark).
 Scorched / Frostbite: Cannot wear armour.
-Dif�culty gripping or climbing.
+Difficulty gripping or climbing.

 Skullcracked
 : Save.
 If failed, roll on the table below.
 If passed, gain an